exasol/virtual-schema-common-lua/doc/developer_guide/developer_guide.md

 ```

 The test output contains summaries and you will find reports in the `luaunit-reports` and `luacov-reports` directories.

+### Understanding the Sources

+Under [doc/model](../model) you find a UML model of the project that you can render with [PlantUML](https://plantuml.com/).
+We recommend studying the model to understand structure and behavior.

+Since the model contains all imporant information, here just a very short summary.

+1. VSCL provides a base library for writing your own Virtual Schemas in Lua
+1. The resulting package is available as LuaRocks package `virtual-schema-common-lua`
+1. In your concrete Virtual Schema implementation you need to write an `entry` module, that has an `adapter_call` entry function
+1. The `entry` module should create and wire up all static objects (like the `RequestDispatcher` for example)
+1. Use the `remotelog` package for logging

 ### Running the Unit Tests From Intellij IDEA